Get that hotel-at-home feeling with new bed sheets. Give your bed an instant makeover and discover Australia’s best sheets that you can buy online.

 A reasonably high thread count (over 180 threads per 10cm2) is good.
 The closely woven fabric wears well and shrinks less.

 But a higher thread count can be deceiving because a thinner yarn produces a higher thread count.
 That’s because more threads fit into 10cm2 of fabric.
 A very high thread count will result in a soft, smooth fabric.
 But it’ll also be more delicate and not as durable.

-Try to invest in the best linen you can afford.
+The best advice that we can give is to try to invest in the best linen you can afford.

 8. Returns policy

 A lot of bed linen companies let you try your sheets at home.
 If you don’t like them after 30 or 60 nights, you can return them for a full refund.
 This is something to look for if you’re a nervous buyer.

 Or, before investing hundreds of dollars in your bed linen, try a pillowcase first.
 This is a cost-effective way to check the quality and material for yourself.